Click here for the Baja Experts!

 THE GRINGO FACTOR

 The population of gringos to Mexicans in Puertecitos is about 50 / 50.
-Most of the gringos live on hill just east of the highway that runs through town, up past the gate house.
+Most of the gringos live on the hill just east of the highway that runs through town, up past the gate house.
 The gate house is usually unmanned and driving up througb the gringo neighborhood is quite interesting.
 The lack of services in town makes most gringos head further south to GONZAGA BAY or an hour north to SAN FELIPE.

 YOUR FIRST STOP IN TOWN

 As you slowly head into town totally amazed by the lack of continuity and planning that somehow fell together as a town, head for the bay at the south end of town.
 This is the perfect place to get out of your car and enjoy the view of the beautiful natural harbor and the Sea of Cortez.
 If you are lucky the restaurant that fronts the bay will be open.
 If so, pull up a chair, order a cold drink and relax.
-You are now in the weirdest town you will ever visit in your life.

 CARLOS FIESTA'S HOT TIP: A natural hot springs on the east side of the residential hill is cooled to just the right temperature at higher tides as the incoming seas cool the boiling hot water down to perfect spa temperatures!
 This is a great place to relax those sore muscles and sip a cold one!
 Taking all of your trash when leaving is greatly appreciated by the locals.